Factbox: List of key Oscar nominations

 ORIGINAL SONG

-"Man or Muppet" from "The Muppets," music and lyric by Bret McKenzie
+"Man or Muppet" from "The Muppets," music and lyrics by Bret McKenzie

-"Real in Rio" from "Rio," music by Sergio Mendes and Carlinhos Brown, lyric by Siedah Garrett
+"Real in Rio" from "Rio," music by Sergio Mendes and Carlinhos Brown, lyrics by Siedah Garrett

 ART DIRECTION